wlmac/metropolis/README.md

 # Metropolis (Backend)
 Make sure you have python 3.9+ installed.
-As of now, the project is not compatible with python 3.8 or lower.
+As of now, the project is only compatible with versions between python 3.9 and 3.10.11.
 ## Running Locally

 Recommended: install [Nix](https://nixos.org/download) and [direnv](https://direnv.net) and run: